augmentedstartups/AS-One/README.md

 ```
 And the install command accepts the following flags:

--  --quiet: Suppresses information output when running the installer
+-  `--quiet`: Suppresses information output when running the installer
--  --accept-license: Accepts the [Docker Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement/) now, rather than requiring it to be accepted when the application is first run.
+-  `--accept-license`: Accepts the [Docker Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement/) now, rather than requiring it to be accepted when the application is first run.
-- --backend=[backend name]: selects the backend to use for Docker Desktop, hyper-v or wsl-2 (default)
+- `--backend=[backend name]`: selects the backend to use for Docker Desktop, hyper-v or wsl-2 (default)

 If your admin account is different to your user account, you must add the user to the docker-users group:
 ```